 Funding retirement and financing a child's higher education always take planning and diligence.
 But those considerations are even more important for later-in-life parents who look to leave the workforce around the same time that their children head to college.

-“If a significant portion of your income and assets are tied up in real estate and stocks, it can pose cash flow problems when tuition is due," said Patricia D. Hausknost, wealth planner at City National Bank.
+“If a significant portion of your income and assets are tied up in real estate and stocks, it can pose cash flow problems when tuition is due," said Paul DeLauro, manager of wealth planning for City National Bank.

 For the growing numbers of older new-parent families — first births to women in their mid- to late 30's and 40's have risen for decades — preparation for these major life expenses may require careful strategizing, creativity and a willingness to pursue non-traditional paths.

 First, parents need to prioritize their financial goals.
 While many moms and dads consider it their duty to make sacrifices for their children's education, financial experts caution against jeopardizing retirement funds to pay for college.

 Angie O'Leary, head of wealth planning at RBC Wealth Management-U.S., said retirement funds should stay in retirement accounts, "especially if you're approaching retirement.
 It's really hard to get those funds back in there."
 In addition, she noted, funds borrowed from a 401(k) must be returned within five years, otherwise it will be considered a 401(k) distribution and will be subject to income tax and possibly a 10 percent early withdrawal penalty.